T20 World Cup 2026 fixtures, teams and how to watch on TV

 When is the 2026 T20 World Cup?

-The 2026 T20 World Cup is due to begin on Saturday 7 February, and will conclude with the final on Sunday 8 March.
+The 2026 T20 World Cup began on 7 February, and will conclude with the final on Sunday 8 March.

 How can I watch it?